Vested interests: institutional inertia or wilfull ignorance

 Her attitude can be described as medieval: a time when using the left hand instead of the right was taken as a sign of the devil at work.

-It also explains why so often such pupils are described as lazy, fidgets, lacking in concentration, or – in the case of poor handwriting- to practice more with the right hand.
+Failure to note this mis-match also explains why so often such pupils are described as lazy, fidgets, lacking in concentration, or – in the case of poor handwriting to practice (with their current right hand) but with more purposefulness.

 The radical position of this website is: